joescii/snmp4s/README.rst

   )

   // Define the MIB objects you want to manipulate
-  // This part will one day be generated from the MIBs, so don't worry about how ugly this part is. case object agentppSimMode extends AccessibleObject[ReadWrite, Int]
+  // This part will one day be generated from the MIBs, so don't worry about how ugly it is. case object agentppSimMode extends AccessibleObject[ReadWrite, Int]
     (Seq(1,3,6,1,4,1,4976,2,1,1), "agentppSimMode") with Scalar[ReadWrite, Int]
   case object ifDescr extends AccessibleObject[ReadOnly, String]